 Q. Who is answering the e-mail and coordinating things ?

-A. Right now email is answered by Captain Evan Logan when Alvei is in a port with an internet cafe or some kind of digital access.
+A. Right now email is answered by Captain Geoffrey Jones when Alvei is in a port with the internet available.
 When the ship is at sea, she is not available to answer email so please be patient.
-Currently all crew coordination is done by those on board via email, post, telephone and fax.
+Currently all crew coordination is done by those on board via email, post, telephone and text.
 This depends on availability of these resources so try the email first as it is proving to be the most reliable.
 We will try to keep the website updated but invariably lag times do occur between Alvei reaching a particular port and that news being posted.

 Q. Is there communication gear on the boat?
 Can I call home?